cakephp/docs/en/views.rst

 .. php:method:: set(string $var, mixed $value)

     Views have a ``set()`` method that is analogous to the ``set()`` found in Controller objects.
-It allows you to add variables to the .
 Using set() from your view file will add the variables to the layout and elements that will be rendered later.
-See :ref:`controller-methods` for more
-    information on using set().
+See :ref:`controller-methods` for more information on using set().

     In your view file you can do::